2010 LSU Tigers football team: Florida

 After an unbelievable win against Tennessee, LSU traveled to Gainesville to face the Florida Gators.
 The Tigers controlled the game at halftime as they held a 20-14 lead.
 After a scoreless 3rd quarter, Jordan Jefferson scored early in the 4th on a 3-yard touchdown run.
 The Tigers looked to be in complete control with a 26-14 4th quarter lead, but Florida's Andre Dubose returned the ensuing kickoff 88 yards for a touchdown.
 The Gators took a 29-26 lead on a 5-yard run by Mike Gillislee with 3 minutes remaining.
 The Tigers took possession and drove all the way down to the Florida 36-yard line with 35 seconds remaining.
 Facing fourth-and-three, LSU lined up for a 54-yard field goal.
 However, holder Derek Helton flipped the ball over his head to kicker Josh Jasper who then ran for the first down.
 On the next play, Jarrett Lee hit Terrance Toliver for a 28-yard gain, and two plays later the two connected for the game-winning 3-yard touchdown.
 LSU escaped Gainesville with a hard-fought 33-29 victory, and their first win over Florida since their 2007 BCS National Championship season.

 McNeese State

 The Tigers returned home in week seven to face McNeese State, the second-winningest football program in the state of Louisiana.
 The Cowboys scored first, but LSU answered with a 2-yard touchdown run by Stevan Ridley.
 The Tigers fell behind 10-7 early in the second quarter, but regained the lead on another touchdown run by Ridley.
 The game was put away with two touchdown runs by Freshman Michael Ford.
 LSU defeated McNesse 32-10, extending its regular season non-conference winning streak to 32 games, the longest in the nation.
 With the win, LSU started 7-0 for the first time since 1973.
-The win also marked the Tiger's 26th straight victory over teams from the state of Louisiana.
+The win also marked the Tigers' 26th straight victory over teams from the state of Louisiana.